 Thompson Jenner are specialist accountants and tax advisers for IR35, helping contractors in IT and engineering, as well as offshore workers and consultancy service providers.
 We combine our accounting expertise and tax knowledge with proactive advice and support, allowing you to concentrate on your day to day contract without worrying about your finances.

-If you are an contractor working in IT or engineering, an offshore worker or a consultancy service provider, the implications of IR35 and the self-employed/employed question can be overwhelming or may leave you open to a negative response from HM Revenue and Customs.
+If you are an contractor working in IT or engineering, a freelancer, an offshore worker or a consultancy service provider, the implications of IR35 and the self-employed/employed question can be overwhelming or may leave you open to a negative response from HM Revenue and Customs.
 However, as contractors using ‘one man companies’, you can benefit from job variation and more flexible income tax planning opportunities to maximise and increase your net remuneration.